-In 2002, iRobot, a company started by three employees of MIT’s Artificial Intelligence Lab, revealed their spin on a robotic vacuum called the Roomba.
-In one year, they sold over one million units. iRobot intentionally allows its users to hack into the vacuum because the creators believe that can only make the product better.
+In 2002, iRobot— a company started by three employees of MIT’s Artificial Intelligence Lab—revealed their spin on a robotic vacuum called the Roomba.
+In one year, they sold over one million units. iRobot intentionally allows its users to hack into the vacuum because the creators believe that only makes the product better.

 Is There A Right Way To Vacuum?

 Yes!
-The air in your home is filled with tiny particles floating around that you can’t even see.
-These particles may contribute to breathing issues or make allergies feel worse.
-Carpets and rugs do some work for you by helping to trap a lot of these particles.
-Just walking will kick these up if you let them build up for too long.
+The air in your home is filled with tiny particles floating around that you can’t see.
+These elements may contribute to breathing issues or make allergies feel worse.
+Carpets and rugs do some work for you by helping to trap a lot of it.
+However, simply walking will kick the particles up if you let them build for too long.

-It’s recommended you vacuum at least twice a week, upstairs and down – and more if you have pets.
+It’s recommended to vacuum at least twice per week, upstairs and down – and more if you have pets.
 Vacuuming this often will keep your carpets and rugs in good condition, especially in high-traffic areas.
 Here are some other vacuuming tips for your consideration:

-- Move directions while you vacuum -80% of particles are picked up when you pull backwards
+Move directions while you vacuum -80 percent of particles are picked up when you pull backwards.

-- Empty the bag or canister at 65% capacity to avoid particles from spilling over
+Empty the bag or canister at 65 percent capacity to avoid particles from spilling over.

-- Dust before you vacuum – because when you dust, all those particles get on your carpet, so cleaning in the right order is important.
+Dust before you vacuum – because when you dust, all those particles get on your carpet, so it’s best to do that first.

 What Will The Future Of Vacuum Cleaners Look Like?

 You can’t stop progress.
 The vacuum company Vax is exploring the viability of mass producing an all cardboard vacuum cleaner.
-British inventor Jake Taylor presented his cardboard vacuum as his final degree project at Vax headquarters.
-The invention earned him a full-time job.
+British inventor Jake Taylor presented his cardboard vacuum as his final degree project at Vax headquarters, and the invention earned him a full-time job.

-Vax is currently trying to understand the cost of production, availability of replacement parts, and how well it can clean in its current state.
+Vax is currently trying to determine the cost of production, availability of replacement parts, and how well it can clean in its current state.
 The future looks a lot like sustainability.

 What Are Other Essential Home Cleaning Tools?

-The vacuum is the number one tool for making at-home cleaning easier and more convenient, but you can round out your cleaning kit by adding a few more essentials:
+The vacuum is the number one tool for making at-home cleaning easier and more convenient, but you can improve your cleaning kit by adding a few more essentials:

 - Microfiber cleansing cloths